 Weekly free time

-The general provision concerning weekly free time is that employees must enjoy at least 35 hours of uninterrupted free time each week, preferably around a Sunday.
+As a rule, employees must be given at least 35 hours of uninterrupted free time during each period of seven days, preferably around a Sunday.